Waterville Valley Resort

 Waterville Valley is a ski resort in Waterville Valley, New Hampshire, United States.
 It is located within the White Mountain National Forest.
 Built on Mount Tecumseh, with a summit elevation of 3997 ft above sea level, the ski trails extend to a high point on the south ridge of the mountain at 3840 ft, offering a vertical drop of 2020 ft.
-The ski area has 11 lifts, including two high-speed quads and the slopes primarily face east and northeast.
+The ski area has 11 lifts, including two high-speed lifts, a quad and a six pack, and the slopes primarily face east and northeast.

 In addition to downhill skiing, the resort offers 46 mi of Nordic skiing, golf, nationally-ranked tennis courts, a skateboard park, a year-round ice arena, hiking, biking, and water sports.

 History

 Organized skiing first started on Mount Tecumseh in the 1930s with the construction of two Civilian Conservation Corps ski trails.
 The first of the two trails was abandoned after a decade, while the latter would later become incorporated into the Waterville Valley ski area.